-Mouton Rothschild also makes a dry, white Bordeaux wine from a blend of Sauvignon Blanc , Semillon and Muscadelle , Aile d’Argent.
+Mouton Rothschild also makes a dry, white Bordeaux wine, Aile d’Argent, from a blend of Sauvignon Blanc , Semillon and Muscadelle , planted in a small 4.5 hectare parcel of vines.
 Sold as a Bordeaux Blanc, the wine made its debut in 1991.
-Aile d’Argent is one of the few white Bordeaux does conducts malolactic fermentation.
-Although that is limited to an average of 20% of the wine.
+Aile d’Argent is one of the few white Bordeaux wines that does conduct malolactic fermentation.
+Although that process is limited to an average of only 20% of their wine.

 Mouton Rothschild is the most flamboyant style of wine of all the First Growths.
 With Asian spices, opulent textures, an exotic personality and the ability to age and evolve for decades, Chateau Mouton Rothschild is not only one of the finest Bordeaux wines, but it is also one of the world’s great wines.

 Serving and Decanting Chateau Mouton Rothschild with Wine and Food Pairings